hgaskin/masters2025/docs/api-integration-strategy.md

-# 🏌️ Golf Data Integration Strategy
+# 🏌️ The AUGUSTA ENGINE: Golf Data Integration Strategy

 ## Overview

 This document outlines our strategy for collecting, normalizing, and storing golf tournament data from multiple external API providers.
-The core principle is to create a robust abstraction layer between external data sources and our application, ensuring:
+The AUGUSTA ENGINE is our unified data processing system that ensures:

 1. **Source Independence**: The ability to switch between data providers without affecting the application
 2. **Data Consistency**: Uniform data structure regardless of the original source
 3. **Fault Tolerance**: Continued operation even if a primary data source goes down
 4. **Cost Management**: Flexibility to choose the most cost-effective provider at any time
 5. **Data Ownership**: We maintain a complete copy of all required data in our own database
+6. **Update Frequency Management**: Different data types are updated at appropriate intervals

 ## System Architecture